ExpressionEngine/ExpressionEngine-User-Guide/docs/comment/form.md

     {exp:comment:edit_comment_script}

 This tag outputs a script tag that will include the necessary JavaScript for your comment editor.
-This script requires jQuery, so you will need to include taht as well.
+This script requires jQuery, so you will need to include that as well.

 ### AJAX Edit URL Tag